brovercleveland/BiasAndLimits/README.md

 Bias:
 -----
 Use `initialFitProducer.py` to generate all the initial inputs for bias study toy-making.

 The `biasStudy_toyMaker.py` will then be used, usually in with a batch system, to generate a whole lotta fits.
+Output is a simple TTree with branches corresponding to the generated toy data and the test functions.
+A multitude of quality checks have been put in place to safegaurd against poor fits with non-physical results.

+`plotPulls.py` must be updated to sync with the new naming scheme for the toy files.

+`makeTables.py` generates LaTeX tables that highlight the best possible fitting function for a given channel.

 Limits:
 -------